 Anil Batra

 I am a CDT Ph.D. scholar at School of Informatics in University of Edinburgh and being supervised by Prof. Frank Keller and Dr. Laura Sevillia.
 I am also collabrating with Prof. Marcus Rohrbach.
-My research interests lie at the intersection of Language and Vision.
-Specifically I enjoy working on:
+My research interests are centered at the intersection of Language and Vision, with a focus on developing models that can plan, reason, and execute goal-oriented tasks involving multiple complex events through text comprehension and video analysis.
+Currently, my work involves analyzing long procedural videos to understand and ground the temporal structure of events.
+This research is directed towards developing efficient models that can accurately capture the sequence and timing of events, ultimately enhancing their ability to perform complex, real-world tasks.

 I also enjoy reading works related to Geospatial data, large language models and how to make models more reliable.
 Previously, I have completed my Master in Computer Science (by research) at IIIT - Hyderabad, under the supervision of Prof. C.V.
 Jawahar and Facebook mentors Dr. Guan Pang, Dr. Saikat Basu.
 During Masters, I was part of Center of Visual Information Technology Lab (CVIT) and developed models to detect roads under occlusion in Satellite Imagery.